coleifer/peewee/docs/peewee/querying.rst

 Window functions
 ----------------

-A :py:class:`Window` function refers to an aggregate function that operates on a sliding window of data that is being processed as part of a ``SELECT`` query.
+A :class:`Window` function refers to an aggregate function that operates on a sliding window of data that is being processed as part of a ``SELECT`` query.
 Window functions make it possible to do things like: